houssemko/Ublock-Origin-filters-for-Youtube/README.md

 - Hides YouTube Shorts .
 - Removes “Suggested for you” and “Watch later” sections
-- Cleans up the homepage and search results
+- Cleans up the homepage
-- Optional rules for video page minimalism

 ## 🙏 Credits